 It anchors the master input every other protocol component runs on.

 Both raise norepinephrine and shift HPA tone.
-AYO sets the phase those interventions act on.
-Run AYO before the plunge, not after.
+AYO sets the circadian phase those interventions act on - light first, then the stressor.

-The protocol works if you can get 10 min of outdoor sun Huberman Lab within 60 min of waking.
-North of 40° latitude in winter, or pre-dawn schedules?
-AYO is the calibrated indoor stand-in.
+The protocol works if you can get 10 minutes of outdoor sun within 60 minutes of waking.
+North of 40° latitude in winter, pre-dawn schedules, overcast skies — the protocol breaks.
+AYO delivers the same melanopsin-activating wavelengths indoors, on demand, regardless of season or schedule.

 Not speculative.
 Not wellness-adjacent.
 The mechanism is settled.